andrewjong/Deep-Learning-Paper-Surveys/README.md

 - Architectures
   - Attention is All You Need (Transformers)
   - BERT

+## ■ Other Papers
+Maybe I'll survey papers from other fields.

 ## ■ How to read and research papers on machine learning
  - Paper survey